furawa/guesserGame/README.md

 2. Click the "Guess" button to make a Guess
 3. The winner of each round is the one having the closest number to the number to guess.
 The player wins in case of a tie.
 4. Click "Next Round" to play another round
 5. Click "End Game" to Finish the Game and reset your score.
 You can end the game after at least 3 rounds.

+Here is the link to see to play the game. https://furawa.github.io/guesserGame/;